apache/mnemonic/README.md

         }

         /**
-         * callback for durable object recovery
+         * callback for this non-valatile object recovery */
-         */
         @Override
         public void initializeAfterRestore() {